 Peekskill Site.
-Lightron Corporation ("Lightron"), a wholly-owned subsidiary of Griffon, once conducted operations at a location in the Town of Cortlandt, New York, just outside the city of Peekskill, New York (the "Peekskill Site") owned by ISC Properties, Inc. ("ISCP"), a wholly-owned subsidiary of Griffon.
+Lightron Corporation ("Lightron"), a wholly-owned subsidiary of Griffon, once conducted operations at a location in the Town of Cortlandt, New York, just outside the city of Peekskill, New York (the "Peekskill Site") which was owned by ISC Properties, Inc. ("ISCP"), a wholly-owned subsidiary of Griffon, for approximately three years.
 ISCP sold the Peekskill Site in November 1982.

 Subsequently, ISCP was advised by the Department of Environmental Conservation of New York State (the "DEC") that sampling at the Peekskill Site and in a creek near the Peekskill Site indicated concentrations of solvents and other chemicals common to prior plating operations by a Lightron subsidiary.
-In 1996, ISCP entered into a consent order with the DEC (the "Consent Order"), pursuant to which ISCP was required to perform a remedial investigation and prepare a feasibility study (the "Feasibility Study").
-After completing the initial remedial investigation, ISCP conducted supplemental remedial investigations over the next several years, including soil vapor investigations, as required by the Consent Order.
+In 1996, ISCP entered into a consent order with the DEC (the "Consent Order"), pursuant to which ISCP was required to perform a remedial investigation and prepare a feasibility study (the